apache/pulsar-site/versioned_docs/version-2.8.x/client-libraries-java.md

 You can configure parameters if you do not want to use the default configuration.

-For a full list, see the Javadoc for the {@inject: javadoc:ProducerBuilder:/client/org/apache/pulsar/client/api/ProducerBuilder} class.
+For a full list, see the Javadoc for the [ProducerBuilder](/api/client/org/apache/pulsar/client/api/ProducerBuilder) class.
 The following is an example.

 ```java